Skip to main content

 "I don't know.
 Something that will make him normal with you again."
 Rukaiya suggested.

 Ajabdeh had got home to find Jaivanta in the hall alongside Sajja and a few maids.
 She checked her watch.
 It was half past nine.
-Way across the light off time.
+Way over the light-off time.
 Jaivanta looked up as she approached and noticed her office suit.

 "Well, this house will stop running without me.
 Wouldn't it?"
 She spoke with her eyes still on the list she was holding.

-"You are the last person I can rely on for running this house is it not?"
+"You are the last person I can rely on for running this house, aren't you?"
 Jaivanta spoke without looking up.
 "At your age, I had two children, I worked, and I never let my mother-in-law complain about running the home."

 "I will do it."
 Jaivanta looked up at her words.
 "Just tell me when and how."

 Jaivanta shared a surprised look with Sajja.
 She expected a protest.
-Or an insight into how the patriarchal society made these rituals to oppress their women.
+Or an insight into how the patriarchal society created these rituals to oppress its women.
 Instead, Ajabdeh was ready for it.
 That was unlike her.

 "Excuse me.
 I will go get changed and come down to help you with it."